austinpendleton/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
+This is the first oppurtunity we had to work with databases and deploy applications on a remote machine.
+We have included routes for both a users section and a clothing items section for our app.
+We created schemas and incorporated error handling throughout our controllers to improve user/dev experience throughtout this process.

-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+In future updates we plan to create a server with an API and user authorization.

 ## Running the Project